devboosts/angular-productivity-pack/README.md

 [angular2-switcher](https://marketplace.visualstudio.com/items?itemName=infinity1207.angular2-switcher): Easily navigate to component's files in angular2 project.

+[SimonTest](https://marketplace.visualstudio.com/items?itemName=SimonTest.simontest): Analyzes your Angular code and generates tests for you.
 ***
 ### Git
 [Annotator](https://marketplace.visualstudio.com/items?itemName=ryu1kn.annotator): Display git blame info along with your code.
 Can open the diff of a particular commit from there